 Data for non-financial enterprises (NACE B- S excluding K) are received combining the statistical questionnaires and administrative information (annual reports).
 Statistical questionnaires are used to collect data from all larger enterprises, i.e. enterprises with 20 or more persons employed.
 In addition, statistical questionnaires are used to collect data from enterprises with less than 20 persons employed, which had extremely important economic indicators (outliers) in their kind of activity in the previous year.

-Data on central banking (NACE 6411) are received from its annual report.
+Data on central banking (NACE 6411) are received from the annual report published on the Bank of Estonia website.

 Administrative source – annual reports